oasis-tcs/openc2-ap-pac/ap-pac.md

 > purpose of the use cases is to provide examples of how to
 > collect the posture attributes from selected endpoints for
 > storing and farther evaluation.
 The set of response results
-> unique to PAC is expect to shift and expand as this AP matures.
+> unique to PAC is expected to shift and expand as this AP
+> matures.

 #### Table 2.2.1-2 Response Results Unique to PAC